wenhoujx/hello-world/elisp-package/git-link.md

         ("sourcegraph" git-link-commit-sourcegraph))

 by calling `(git-link--handler git-link-remote-alist "github")` we get `git-link-github` that given `hostname dirname filename branch commit line-start line-end` will return a git url we can jump to in browser.

+<a id="org6f97241"></a>

+## Fun Extension

+A typical git workflow is to work on a local branch off `origin/develop`, commit, push then go to github to create a PR.

+The following function helps me to create the PR or jump to existing PR of the current branch.

+Note i only work on github so have no idea if this works on gitbucket or gitlab or &#x2026;

+    (require 'git-link)
+    (defun my/goto-github-pr (remote)
+      "Create a url for current branch PR.
+    The URL will be added to the kill ring.
+If `git-link-open-in-browser' is non-nil also call `browse-url'."
+      (interactive (list (git-link--select-remote)))
+      (let* ((remote-url (git-link--remote-url remote))
+             (remote-info (when remote-url (git-link--parse-remote remote-url)))
+             (base (car remote-info))
+             (branch (git-link--current-branch)))

+        (if remote-info
+    	(git-link--new (format "https://%s/%s/pull/%s" base (cadr remote-info) branch)) (error  "Remote `%s' is unknown or contains an unsupported URL" remote))))

+Now i can commit, push with `magit` and `M-x my/goto-github-pr` to go to the PR in github

+- if the PR already exist, the generated url lands in the PR.
+- if the PR doesn&rsquo;t exist, it creates a url that leads to PR creation page.
+This works b/c a github feature that if you go to a url in the format &ldquo;<https://github.com/><org>/<repo>/pull/<branch-name>&rdquo; it lands in a PR creation page if the PR doesn&rsquo;t exist.